ololoepepe/BeQt/README.txt

 and demos in the "examples" directory.

 Q: What are BeQt license restrictions?
-A: There is almost no restriction.
+A: There are almost no restrictions.
 You may use BeQt as you wish, but don't forget that this statement doesn't apply to the Qt libraries.
 See: COPYING.txt, http://qt-project.org/products/licensing for details.

 Q: I'm having troubles using BeQt, where can I get help?
 A: E-mail/Jabber: ololoepepe@gmail.com

-Q: I've detected a bug/I have an idea, where can I post it?
+Q: I've detected a bug/I have an idea, where can I report/post it?
 A: See the answer above.

 Q: Why there is no documentation?